Sydney Metro Western Sydney Airport: Possible extensions

-The line will form Stage 1 of a proposed North South Rail Line, which would see the line extended north to Schofields to connect to the Richmond railway line, and south to the Main Southern railway line at Macarthur.
+The line will form Stage 1 of a proposed North South Rail Line, which would see the line extended north to Schofields on the Richmond railway line and proposed extension of the Metro North West & Bankstown Line, and south to Macarthur on the Main Southern railway line.

 History

 Planning

-In 2014, the Federal Government under then Prime Minister Tony Abbott initially had no plans to build a rail line.
+In 2014, the federal government under prime minister Tony Abbott initially had no plans to build a rail line.
 However, it indicated provision for a railway line would be included in the development that may include preparing tunnels under the runway as part of the runway construction and preparing the underground space for a station.
 It was considered likely the rail connection to the airport would consist of an extension to the South West Rail Link from Leppington.
-In 2015, then Prime Minister Malcolm Turnbull indicated that the airport would need both road and rail links to the Sydney CBD.
+In 2015, prime minister Malcolm Turnbull indicated that the airport would need both road and rail links to the Sydney CBD.
 In November 2015, a scoping study into rail investment to service Western Sydney and the Western Sydney Airport was announced.
 The study was jointly managed by the NSW and the Commonwealth governments.
 A discussion paper, released in September 2016, proposed various options that could provide a rail link to the airport, listed below: